stacklane/docs/🗄/Article/scripting/helpers.md

 Access form parameters via the `'form'` module, or the  `'form{}'` module.
-If your form parameter contains a dash (or any other incompatible identifier character), such as `this-that`, then import it with an underscore instead: `this_that`.
+If your form parameter is separated by dashes, such as `this-that`, then import it with camel case instead: `thisThat`.

 ```javascript
 /* individual parameters */